boazsade/json_parser/README.md

 	}]
 }
 ```

-note that the list of "reply_type" is optional and so we are not failing if we are not reading it!
+Please note that in the case of arrys it is using an empty tag name for it.